lofder/dsers-mcp-product-py/ARCHITECTURE.md

 `PrivateDsersProvider.__init__()` adds `vendor-dsers/` to `sys.path`, then uses `importlib` to dynamically load each business module's `register()` function to obtain handlers.

-#### 6.3 Shipping Profile Auto-Attach
+#### 6.3 Shipping Profile Auto-Discovery

-During push, Shopify Delivery Profile is handled automatically:
+During push to Shopify stores, the Delivery Profile is handled automatically:
-1. First tries API query via `dsers_get_store_shipping_profile`
+1. Calls `GET /import-list/shopify/shipping-profile/get` to fetch all Shopify delivery profiles
+2. Picks the profile with `isChecked=true` (the default configured in DSers web UI)
+3. If `push_options.shipping_profile_name` is specified, matches by name instead
-2. Falls back to `push_options.store_shipping_profile` if API returns empty
+4. Falls back to `push_options.store_shipping_profile` for manual override
-3. Issues a warning if neither is available (push may fail with "shipping profile not found")
+5. Non-Shopify stores (Wix, WooCommerce) skip this step entirely

+`get_rule_capabilities` also returns `shipping_profiles` for each Shopify store (name, is_default, countries, rate) so agents can display available profiles to the user.

 ---